Silver Hill station: MBTA era

-Closure
+Closure and reopening

 With 11 weekday daily boardings by a 2018 count, Silver Hill was the lowest-ridership station in the MBTA Commuter Rail system.
 By that time, the station was served by only two peak-hour inbound trips and three peak-hour outbound trips out of nineteen weekday round trips operated on the Fitchburg Line; weekend service did not stop at the station.
 Reduced schedules based on existing Saturday schedules were in effect from March 16 to June 23, 2020, due to the COVID-19 pandemic.
 These schedules did not include Silver Hill and five other limited-service stations not normally served on Saturdays.

 In November 2020, as part of service cuts during the pandemic, the MBTA proposed to permanently close Silver Hill, Hastings, and four other low-ridership stations.
 Silver Hill was nominated for closure because of its low ridership and lack of accessibility; Kendal Green station is just 1.5 mi to the southeast.
 On December 14, reduced schedules went into effect due to limited employee availability.
 Again based on the existing Saturday service, these temporary schedules did not include service to Silver Hill and four other stations.
 That day, the MBTA Board voted to enact a more limited set of cuts, including indefinitely closing Hastings, Silver Hill, and three of the other four stations.
 The closure of the five stations became indefinite effective April 5, 2021.
+The station reopened on November 18, 2024, with service by two inbound and three outbound trains on weekdays only.